Eyewitness account

 1954 Partitioning of Vietnam at Ben Hai River

-1968 US Embassy in Saigon breached – Cronkite CBS comment
+1968 US embassy breached – Cronkite CBS stalemate comment

-April 22, 1975 Ambassador Martin ignored Kissinger’s evacuation order
+April 22, 1975, Ambassador Martin ignored Kissinger’s evacuation order until

-April 23, 1975, President Ford at Tulane University: “Game over!” # President Johnson’s stance at John Hopkins back in April 1965
+April 23, 1975, President Ford at Tulane University: “Game over!”, bookmarking President Johnson’s April 1965 at John Hopkins

-April 25, 1975, President Thieu left (Scotch hang-over while Martin pulled the flight stairways out- as if to unhook SVN life support)
+April 25, 1975, President Thieu left for Taiwan (Scotch hang-over while Martin pulled the flight stairways out and away- as if to unhook SVN decade-long life support)

-April 27-28, 1975 bombs and rockets rained down on once world’s busiest airport
+April 27-28, 1975, bombs and rockets rained down on Tan Son Nhut – world’s busiest airport

-April 29, 1975, Big Minh facilitated regime change both in 63 and 75 – had P.M.
-Vu Van Mau call the Embassy to start a 24-hour emergency evacuation of all US personnel.
+April 29, 1975, Big Minh facilitated regime change both in 63 and 75 – with P.M.
+Vu Van Mau call the US embassy to evacuate all US personnel

 ____________________________________________